School Trips to Reykjavík

 - Low cost, great for groups on a budget

-Get ready to be transported back in time to the age of the Icelandic Viking.
-Hotel Viking is a fantastic place to learn of Viking culture where the staff dress in traditional clothing and the hotel draws from Viking inspiration for the room and restaurant decor.
+Hotel Viking in Hafnarfjörður is a fantastic place to learn about Viking culture as hotel staff dress in traditional clothing and the hotel draws from Viking inspiration for the room and restaurant decor.

 Accommodation: En-suite rooming, can take large groups, TV’s in each room.
 There are 2 types of accommodation available: hotel rooms and Viking style cabins.

 Meals: On-site restaurant.

 - Short walk from Reykjavik’s main shopping area and 10 minutes to the geothermal pool

 - Modern accommodation

 Located along the pristine waterfront promenade, Hotel Cabin is a great choice for groups looking for a modern hotel that is a close distance to town centre.

-Location: Short walk to the centre of Reykjavik, 5 minute walk to the geothermal swimming pool and the harbour.
+Location: Short walk to the centre of Reykjavik, 5 minute walk to the Laugardalslaug geothermal swimming pool and the harbour.